golemfactory/ray-on-golem/preview_tasks/pre-alpha-2-preview-task.md

 The final step is to submit your solution, the logs, and your feedback via the [submission form](todo).

+Remember that your insights have the power to refine and propel Ray on Golem forward.
-The most attractive for us would be ideas for actual Ray on Golem applications.
+Apart from the solution to above task, the most attractive feedback for us would be your ideas for real-life Ray on Golem applications.
 Ideally, the ones that you would like to implement yourself.
-We need reference usages and are willing to support their potential creators.
+We need reference usages and are willing to actively support their potential creators.